 This plot shows the same oscillator signal and cutoff frequency setting using the highpass mode.
 This is the opposite of lowpass mode: high-frequency content remains, but low frequencies are removed as the cutoff frequency increases.

 The plot above shows the same oscillator signal and cutoff frequency setting using the bandpass mode.
-Bandpass mode combines both lowpass and highpass modes, leaving sound only in "in the middle."
+Bandpass mode combines both lowpass and highpass modes, leaving sound only "in the middle."
 The cutoff frequency lies roughly halfway between the falloff on each side.
 By the way, this is pretty much how the tone controls on your stereo work!

 Now that you know how filters work, let's look into Voltage Modular's "standard" filter:

 Inputs, Outputs, and Controls

 Audio In jack- Patch audio signals in here.

 1V/Oct- This is a cutoff frequency modulation input intended to be used with keyboard CV inputs.
 It allows the cutoff frequency to follow or "track" notes played so that the relative brightness of notes follows note pitch.